benxiaoliu/notes/necessary knowledge.md

 both of them use Entry array and linkedList, some detailed difference when implemented, like how to calculate the hash or expand the capacity...

+connection pool
+===

+a connection pool is a cache of database connections maintained so that the connections can be reused when future requests to the database are required.
+Connection pools are used to enhance the performance of executing commands on a database.
+Opening and maintaining a database connection for each user, especially requests made to a dynamic database-driven website application, is costly and wastes resources.
+In connection pooling, after a connection is created, it is placed in the pool and it is used again so that a new connection does not have to be established.
+If all the connections are being used, a new connection is made and is added to the pool.
+Connection pooling also cuts down on the amount of time a user must wait to establish a connection to the database.

 Java basics
 ===
 * OOP principles